vahidhedayati/grails-wschat-plugin/README.md

 # Version info
 ```
+1.4 - 	TicTacToe gsp pages causing issues - removed until I have some time to port it over.

 1.3	-	uivideobox issues in 1.2 with reload page - fixed.
 Media disconnects upon user pressing X.
 		So potential other streams should continue to work.
 		Tidy up of various JS methods/calls.